BalloonBox-Inc/near-oracle-algorithm/documentation/README.md

             "wallet_age(days)": null
         }
     },
-    "message": "NEARoracle could not calculate your credit score because there is no active wallet nor transaction history <br/>
+    "message": "NearOracle could not calculate your credit score because there is no active wallet nor transaction history <br/>
     in your Coinbase account.
 Try to log into Coinbase with a different account.", "risk": {
         "loan_amount": 500,